Article Overview: Historic Sites In New York

 The Rose Center is considered a must-see destination for anyone interested in astronomy, space science, and the history of the universe, and it’s considered one of the most advanced planetariums in the world.

-Trinity Church is a historic church located at the intersection of Broadway and Wall Street in the Financial District of Lower Manhattan.
+At #17 on our list of the 20 Best Historic Sites In New York Is Trinity Church.
+It’s a historic church located at the intersection of Broadway and Wall Street in the Financial District of Lower Manhattan.

 It was founded in the 17th century, and it is one of the oldest parishes in New York City.
 The current building, which is considered one of the first Gothic Revival buildings in New York City, was completed in 1846, replacing the original church that had been destroyed in the Great Fire of New York in 1776.